From Knots to Crystals: Machine-Learned Potentials for Self-Assembling Topological Solitons in Liquid Crystals: Acknowledgments

 A.B. acknowledges the N8 Centre of Excellence in Computationally Intensive Research (N8 CIR) funded by the N8 research partnership and EPSRC (Grant No. EP/T022167/1), coordinated by the Universities of Durham, Manchester and York, for access to computational resources.
 I.I.S. and D.H. acknowledge the support by the U.S. Department of Energy, Office of Basic Energy Sciences, Division of Materials Sciences and Engineering, under contract DE-SC0019293 with the University of Colorado at Boulder.
+A.B., I.I.S. and MD. acknowledge the International Institute for Sustainability with Knotted Chiral Meta Matter (WPI-SKCM$^2$) under Japan's World Premier International Research Center Initiative that made this collaboration possible.